bdnorris/DES-340/lectures/lecture05-html-elements-and-attributes.md

 ### Span
 `<span>` is a generic tag used to separate some section of text.
 You can add a class and style it easily (change color, weight, etc.).
 It is **inline** by default.

+### Mark
+The `<mark>` tag is kind of like a highlighter for your HTML.
+By default, it sets a bright yellow background for your text.

 ### Sup and Sub
 `<sup>` and `<sub>` are for superscript and subscript, respectively.
 The default styles for these will usually work.
 They are **inline** by default.